 Your FICO score is what most lenders will use when evaluating if they will give you a loan, and applicants with good credit scores, at 670 or above, will have a higher chance of being approved.

-Another big thing to look at is signs of identity theft.
+You should also check for signs of identity theft.
 Watch out for accounts you don’t believe you opened, or even any credit applications you know you did not submit.
-These could all drain your credit, but you can easily dispute it with all three credit bureaus.
+These could all hurt your credit, but you can easily dispute it with all three credit bureaus.

 Another reason your credit history could be bad is because of late payments.
 Make sure that you are caught up, and that you continue to stay caught up.
 These marks could stay on your credit for up to seven years.